binbang12/minimalistphotography/README.md

 1. **Once a mod has agreed to start voting in our photo pool, start by letting them know how it works, and the expectations for them.**

    The photo pool is where we vote whether to invite a user to post a specific photo in our sub.
 For the photo pool, we have higher standards than with queue: we believe it helps keep our sub filled with many high quality minimalist photos.
-To stock the photo poolm some of our mods search Reddit for images that could fit in our sub, and then will place them in the photo pool channel in Discord to be voted on by team members.
+To stock the photo pool, some of our mods search Reddit for images that could fit in our sub, and then will place them in the photo pool channel in Discord to be voted on by team members.
 Once votes have been made, we have designated mods who will then send the invite to the user (assuming the image was approved).

 2. **Once the mod has read the above, and you've answered any questions they may have, continue on to explain the voting process.**